aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 * __batchSize__: Determines how many records are buffered before invoking your lambda function.
 * __maxBatchingWindow__: The maximum amount of time to gather records before invoking the lambda.
 This increases the likelihood of a full batch at the cost of delayed processing.
 * __enabled__: If the SQS event source mapping should be enabled.
 The default is true.
+* __filterCriteria__: A list of filters for granular control of function triggers.
+The event must match at least one of the filters to make Lambda invoke the function.

 ```ts
 import { SqsEventSource } from '@aws-cdk/aws-lambda-event-sources';